tameembae/terminal-villager/README.md

 Play a Minecraft villager sound every time you make a typo.

-Currently works only for `fish` shell.
-Contributions for other shells are welcomed.
+This currently only supports the `fish` shell.
+Contributions for other shells are welcome.

+## Installation
 To use the install script:

 ```bash